 Where to Stay in Avila – Palacio de los Velada

 When visiting Spain, where better to stay but in a palace?
-This gorgeous hotel is set in a 16th-century palace, right in the historic city centre!
+This gorgeous hotel is set in a 16th-century palace right in the historic city center.
 It’s perfect, with exquisite rooms, a restaurant in the central courtyard, and wonderful staff.
-The perfect honeymoon accommodation.

-The perfect day trip from Madrid, or better yet, multi-day trip, Segovia is a striking city.
+The perfect Segovia day trip from Madrid, or better yet, a multi-day trip, awaits you in the striking city of Segovia.
 Its tall 2000-year-old Roman aqueduct is iconic, with over 160 high arches.
 Many centuries of settlement by different European factions have left it with a beautifully complex architectural tradition.

 Take walking tours to see the city and its many historic monuments and unusual buildings – like the pointed house.
 They have signs up across the little city, so you can comfortably explore it on your own.